A career change (change in job function, change in industry, or both) is one of the biggest challenges.

 Here is an example of how these might be written up as achievements on the resume:

-When writing a resume for a career reinvention, do not discount previous or older experience, community service, or volunteer roles.
+When writing a resume for a career reinvention, do not discount older experience, community service, and volunteer roles.

 Look at everything in your life and professional experience to demonstrate the skills and experience that you want to showcase to create the perception of yourself that you want a prospective employer to see.